 iLux treatments are performed in-office with a handheld device.
 It’s a safe and non-invasive procedure with no pain and minimal discomfort after.

 It uses LED-based heat to warm the inner and outer eyelids to unblock the meibomian glands.
 Each treatment session takes around 10 minutes, with no downtime after treatment.
 With iLux, your eye doctor has more control over whether you need more compression or longer heating time.

 After applying the heat to the blocked glands, your eye doctor may use gentle pressure on the eyelids to express the oil. iLux treatments work better than warm compresses because they supply the constant heat needed to melt the secretions.

 For severe blockages of MGD, you can have thick and cloudy oil secretions.
 In these cases, you may require several sessions of iLux treatments.
 You can usually get immediate relief, with symptoms improving even more in the weeks following treatment.

-There is no cure for dry eye disease.
-For relief from dry, irritated, and gritty eyes, try iLux treatments at Dr. Shonah Finlay Doctors EyeCare.
+There is no cure for dry eye disease—but, we can help treat your symptoms to relieve your eyes of uncomfortable feelings.
+To finally find relief from dry, irritated eyes, try iLux treatments at Doctors EyeCare Grand Prairie.